dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 ## Results

 As an example, on a figure 6 shown of an input state and output rewards per action of our agent.
-As you can see, it definitely predicts to stay where it is, or atleast go left, but not right (almost 12 for holding position vs. 10 for going right expected reward values), the reason of low reward for right action is obvious - there is a bullet on hand of the agent, so if it will go there - it will probably die.
+As you can see, it definitely predicts to stay where it is, or atleast go left, but not right (almost 12 for holding position vs. 10 for going right expected reward values), the reason for low expected reward for right action is pretty obvious - there is a bullet on hand of the agent, so if it will go there - it will probably die.
 {% include image.html
     img="/assets/posts/async-deeprl/state_rewards28.png"
-    title="Q-values prediction of agent trained on SpaceInvaders" caption="Figure 5: From left to right: Model's Q-values prediction (rewards for action: left, no action, right), given input state (with stacked frames)."
+    title="Q-values prediction of agent trained on SpaceInvaders" caption="Figure 5: From left to right: Model's Q-values prediction (rewards for action: left, no action, right), given input state (with stacked previous frames)."
 %}

 <div class="video">
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YtKdFcfdq9Y?autoplay=1&amp;loop=1&amp;rel=0&amp;showinfo=0&amp;playlist=YtKdFcfdq9Y" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YtKdFcfdq9Y?autoplay=1&loop=1" frameborder="0" allowfullscreen></iframe>
 Figure 6: Agent, trained over 26 millions of frames, plays Atari Breakout.
 </div>